Get insider access

 2. Shark

-Shark is an American company that manufactures vacuums, mops, and irons, though they're owned by SharkNinja, which produces a variety of home appliances like blenders and coffee makers.
-Shark vacuums come in a wide range of models and designs, including various vacuum types.
-You can find vacuums of all sizes with most combinations of features like corded or cordless and bagged or bagless.
+Shark is an American company that manufactures vacuums, robot vacuums, mops, and irons, though they're owned by SharkNinja, which produces a variety of other home appliances like blenders and coffee makers.
+Shark vacuums produces all sizes of vacuums with most combinations of features like corded or cordless and bagged or bagless.
 Also, they come at a wide array of price points, so you can find a vacuum that fits your budget.
-Some Shark vacuums have a self-cleaning brushroll, which helps detangle hair that can get stuck as you clean.
-However, their build quality is generally not the best since they often feel plasticky.
+However, most of their models are rather plasticky so they aren't as well-built.
 Fortunately, most Shark vacuums tend to have few recurring costs.

 See our review